 Contemporary Irish Abstract and Landscape Artist Martina Furlong

-In 2013, having spent 16 years in London, Martina moved back to Ireland with her Derry born partner and newborn daughter.
+In 2013, having spent 16 years in London, Artist Martina Furlong moved back to Ireland with her Derry born partner and newborn daughter.
 In 2015 they moved to Martina’s home county of Wexford.
 And it’s here in the countryside you’ll find Martina, her family, and her art studio.

 If you ask Martina to describe her art she’ll tell you that ‘she paints textured abstracts and landscapes in oil, acrylic and mixed media.’
 And when you see it, you’ll appreciate ‘her love of colour, shape, line and movement’.